swimlane/swinger/README.md

 ## Credits

 `swinger` is a [Swimlane](https://swimlane.com) open-source project; we believe in giving back to the open-source community by sharing some of the projects we build for our application.
-Swimlane is an automated cyber security operations and incident response platform that enables cyber security teams to leverage threat intelligence, speed up incident response and automate security operations.
+Swimlane is a security automation and orchestration (SAO) platform.
+Our platform empowers organizations to manage, respond to and neutralize cyber threats with the adaptability, efficiency and speed necessary to combat today’s rapidly evolving cyber threats.